CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 ### Model Limitations

 The seasonal generalization gap (CV 0.710 → test 0.664) would narrow with full-year training data.
+The training period does not fully capture the distribution of November–December operations, including holiday travel patterns and late-year winter weather conditions.
 Real-time congestion features (FAA OPSNET, rolling airport delay averages) would address the dominant missing predictor identified in the literature.
 The near-identical LightGBM/CatBoost performance suggests the current feature set is near its information ceiling; further gains require richer data, not more complex models.
 Future extensions include hourly METAR weather, congestion proxies, multi-year training (2022–2024), and a Stage 2 regression model for delay magnitude estimation.

 ### Weather Data: Historical, Not Real-Time

-The deployed Shiny app uses a static lookup of **historical climatology** — the typical weather observed at each airport on each calendar day during 2024 (NOAA daily observations).
+The deployed Shiny app uses a static **2024 historical weather reference table** — the observed weather at each airport on each calendar day during 2024 (NOAA daily observations).

 - ✅ **Suitable for:** *"What is the typical delay risk for a flight from JFK in mid-June?"* — the app answers reliably because it uses representative weather conditions.
-- ❌ **Not suitable for:** *"What is the delay probability for my flight tomorrow?"* — tomorrow's actual weather may differ significantly from the historical average.
+- ❌ **Not suitable for:** *"What is the delay probability for my flight tomorrow?"* — tomorrow's actual weather may differ significantly from the historical reference.

 This was a deliberate design choice for a portfolio project: the demo runs anywhere without external API keys or rate limits, maintains independence from third-party services, and keeps the focus on the modeling pipeline (calibrated probabilities, leakage-safe baselines, SHAP explanations) rather than weather data plumbing.